sagarmalasiii/sagarmalasiii/README.md

 ### 💻 About Me

 - 🎓 I'm a Computer Science student based in Kathmandu, Nepal
-- 🚀 Currently building scalable backend APIs using **Django & Django REST Framework**
+- 🚀 Currently building scalable backend APIs using **Java Spring Boot**
 - 🌱 Learning **DevOps tools**: Docker, Kubernetes, Terraform, and AWS
 - 🌍 Open to **remote internships**, **freelance projects**, and junior backend roles
 - 📫 How to reach me: **iamsagarmalasi@gmail.com**